 In more severe cases, symptoms can also include:

-Bluish tinge to the skin caused by lack of oxygen (cyanosis)
+Blue, purple, or gray color to the skin caused by lack of oxygen (cyanosis)

 Sudden collapse or shock

 The healthcare provider will examine your child, and listen to your child’s heart and lungs through a stethoscope.
 The healthcare provider will also keep an eye on your child's oxygen levels.
 This is done by using a monitor connected to sticky pads on your child's finger or toe, or with blood tests.
 A chest X-ray will be done to see how severe the leak is.
-In some cases, a computed tomography (CT) scan may also be done.
+In some cases, a CT scan may also be done.
 This test combines X-rays and computer scans to provide detailed pictures of the lungs.

 The doctor will monitor your child’s symptoms.
 Your child will be given breathing support with oxygen, and by a ventilator if needed.
 Any underlying health problems or injuries can be identified and treated.

 If the leak is small and your child’s symptoms are under control, your child may be sent home without any further treatment.
 A small pneumothorax usually heals on its own.
-However, it is more common for children to stay overnight in the hospital to make sure that the pneumothorax does not grow in size and need further treatment.
+However, it's more common for children to stay overnight in the hospital to make sure that the pneumothorax does not grow in size and need further treatment.

 If the leak is large, your child will be admitted to the hospital.
 One or more of these treatments may then be done: